 Good morning!
 I'm Gavin Freking!

-And I'm Alex Elbert!
-Welcome once again to the "Bear Facts", your weekly radio show from Bishop Garrigan High School.
+And I'm Seth Rogers!
+Welcome once again to the "Bear Facts", the weekly radio show where we keep you up to date on all the news from Bishop Garrigan High School.

-Our Senior Spotlight this week shines on Sadie Foertsch and Jenni Miller.
-Here to tell you about her is Andrew Missal.
+Our Senior Spotlight this week shines on Eric Goodman and Seth Rogers.
+Here to tell you about him is Jacob Hellman.

 "Bear Facts" Home Page